altocodenl/cell/readme.md

    var dataspace = get ();
 ```

-If the first element of `queryPath` is a dot, this has a special meaning: it means search *right here*, don't walk up.
+If the first step of `queryPath` is a dot, this has a special meaning: it means search *right here*, don't walk up.
 In this case, we will set a variable `dotMode` and remove the dot from `queryPath`.

 ```js
    var dotMode = queryPath [0] === '.';